yxzhan/isaacsim-template/README.md

     ![](./docs/shutdown.jpg)

-> Note: Currently, only Vulkan-based programs can utilize GPU rendering, while OpenGL-based applications (such as Rviz, PyBullet, Mujoco, Gazebo, etc.) are still rendering by CPU.
+> Note: Currently, only Vulkan-based programs can utilize GPU rendering, while OpenGL-based applications (such as Rviz, PyBullet, Mujoco, Gazebo, etc.) are rendering by CPU.

 ## Upgrade existing VRB labs

-The existing VRB labs can also run directly on the GPU server by simply changing the launcher URL from "https://binder.XXX" to "https://binder.dev.XXX".
+The existing VRB labs can also run directly on the GPU server by simply changing the launch URL from "https://binder.XXX" to "https://binder.dev.XXX".
 However, to run Isaac Sim, the Docker image needs to be upgraded to at least Ubuntu 22.04 and requires the installation of a VNC desktop, the recommended way is to update the base Docker image to `intel4coro/jupyter-ros2:jazzy-py3.12`.

 ## Create a new VRB lab from this template